 Baker says he feels “right” now.

-It’s what the Mariners want from Baker, who was 46-28 with a 3.92 earned-run average over 113 games with Minnesota in the four years before his surgery.
+It’s exactly what the Mariners want from Baker, who was 46-28 with a 3.92 ERA over 113 games at Minnesota in the four years preceding his surgery.

-The best-case scenario is that Baker slots into the middle of the Mariners’ rotation — behind All-Stars Felix Hernandez and currently ailing Hisashi Iwakuma — as a bridge to prospects such as Taijuan Walker and James Paxton.
+The best-case scenario is Baker slots into the middle of the Mariners’ rotation — behind All-Stars Felix Hernandez and a currently-ailing Hisashi Iwakuma as a bridge to prospects such as Taijuan Walker and James Paxton.